dekuNukem/duckyPad/keymap_instructions.md

 To further complicate things, a lot of european keyboards include `Dead Keys`.
 They don't generate a character by themselves, but modify the appearance of the character typed immediately after.

-In our Belgian keyboard example, there are 4 dead keys, identified with `red marking`.
+In our Belgium keyboard example, there are 4 dead keys, identified with `red marking`.

 ![Alt text](resources/pics/keymaps/deadbe.png)